chenmug/smart-sensor-network/README.md

 A C++ project that simulates a network of embedded-inspired sensor devices communicating with a central gateway using UDP telemetry and a TCP monitoring interface.

-The project explores systems programming concepts including socket programming, multithreading, binary protocols, and embedded software architecture.
+The project explores systems programming concepts including socket programming, multithreading, synchronization, binary protocols, and embedded software architecture.

 ---

 ## Overview

+The system simulates a distributed sensor network where multiple sensor nodes generate telemetry data and communicate with a central Gateway.

 The current implementation includes:

-* Simulated sensor nodes generating telemetry
+* Simulated sensor nodes generating telemetry data
+* Multiple sensor types (Motion and Temperature)
-* Binary serialization of sensor messages
+* Binary serialization and deserialization of telemetry messages
 * UDP-based telemetry transmission
 * Central Gateway maintaining the latest state of each sensor
-* TCP server exposing a simple monitoring interface
+* TCP monitoring interface for querying sensor information
+* Thread-safe logging system with timestamped events
 * Unit tests for core components using GoogleTest

 ---